projf/projf-explore/fpga-pong/README.md

 ## Vivado Project

+**NB.
+The Arty version of Pong is not yet in the repo.
+It will be added during August 2020.**

 To create a Vivado project for the **Digilent Arty** (original or A7-35T); start Vivado and run the following in the tcl console:

 ```tcl